Reviewed by Wendy Marcason, RD, LDN

 - Dining halls with unlimited food choices (both healthy and not-so-healthy).

-- Drinking more caloric beverages like high-fat, sugary coffee drinks, soda and alcohol.
+- Drinking more caloric beverages such as high-fat, sugary coffee drinks, soda, energy drinks and alcohol.

 The best solution for avoiding college weight gain is to be aware of your daily calorie intake.
 Since both food and activity play a role in weight management, writing down daily meals, snacks, beverages and physical activity can help keep weight in check.
 A food and activity log allows you to see the calories you take in and the calories you burn.

 - Eat breakfast.
 Do not skip meals, especially breakfast.
 As the first meal of the day, breakfast keeps your metabolism humming and decreases overeating throughout the day.